 Despite the challenging macroeconomic scenario, fierce competition and banking sector consolidations during the last years, successfully managed to preserve its leading position on the Bulgarian banking market, closing 2022 as one of the best liquid and capitalized banks.
-In terms of Total assets the Bank recorded a growth of 15.8% y/y, reaching BGN 28 889 m.
+In terms of Total assets the Bank recorded a growth of 15.8% y/y, reaching BGN 28 889 mln.
 In 2022 the balance sheet trends were driven by the Bank's strategy for liquidity optimization and organic growth.
 Total assets development was supported by the increase in customer deposits (+17.3% y/y).
-However, on the assets side a significant increase of net customer loans and debt securities at amortized cost was recorded (+27.7%),
+However, on the assets side a significant increase of net customer loans and debt securities at amortized cost was recorded (+27.7%), reinforced by all main assets lines, excluding Investment securities